rshanrath/omeka-twitter-cards-plugin/README.md

 # Twitter Cards Plugin for Omeka

-A plugin to include [Twitter Card](https://dev.twitter.com/cards) tags on Omeka Item pages.
+A plugin to include [Twitter Card](https://dev.twitter.com/cards) tags on Omeka pages.

-Tags for Twitter Card summary cards are added to Item pages for items that include dc.title and dc.description metadata.
-For items with a file that has a thumbnail, a thumbnail image URL is added.
+Tags for Twitter Card summary cards are added to Collection and Item pages for records that include dc.title and dc.description metadata.
+For Items with a file that has a thumbnail, a thumbnail image URL is added.
+For other pages, the site title and description are used.

 ## Configuration